locomotivecms/engine/README.md

 ### Contact

-Feel free to contact me at did at locomotivecms dot com.
+Feel free to contact me at didier at nocoffee dot fr.

-Copyright (c) 2017 NoCoffee, released under the MIT license
+Copyright (c) 2018 NoCoffee, released under the MIT license